about iron ox farm

 We believe that through a thoughtful and well-balanced plan we can maintain and restore the essential nature of our farmland.
 We also believe that this thoughtful plan leads to food grown with more nutritional value…we long for the days when we can quantify how much healthier our carrots are than the ones at the grocery store.
 For now, we are committed to and excited to tell our story and be super transparent about every detail of our growing practices.
 We want our community to see how much we care about the land and the people it feeds.
 We strive to grow high quality nutritious food for the long haul in order to feed our community now and 50 years from now.

 We distribute our produce in a number of ways.
-We have a Summer CSA whose shareholders each receive a weekly share of veggies for twenty weeks in the summertime, a Fall CSA that runs for six weeks, and a PYO Flowers CSA that runs for ten weeks starting in July.
+We have a Summer CSA whose shareholders each receive a weekly share of veggies for twenty weeks in the summertime, a Fall CSA that runs for eight weeks, and a PYO Flowers CSA that runs for ten weeks starting in July.
 We also sell our summer produce at our seasonal farm stand in South Hamilton, and wholesale to many local restaurants and food businesses.

 Iron Ox Farm is a young, creative and passionate team of farmers.
 We are endlessly committed to what we do and how it affects those around us and the future of our planet.
 We work, read and plan so we can grow nutrient dense and delicious vegetables that will feed our community.
 We love veggies and food so please feel free to reach out and ask questions or come visit sometime soon!